 1. Combine the hoisin, orange juice, and soy sauce with a whisk and reserve.
 Add steaks to marinade and refrigerate for 3 hours.

 2. Bring a large pot of water to a boil.
 Place the broccoli in a wire basket and cook for about 3 to 4 minutes at a slow boil to blanch.
 Remove from the pot and place in ice water to stop the cooking process.
 Allow to cool.

 4. Transfer to a cutting boat.
-Add the left over marinade to the skilled, reduce heat to medium-low, bring to a boil and simmer for 2-3 minutes.
+Add the leftover marinade to the skillet, reduce heat to medium-low, bring to a boil and simmer for 2-3 minutes.

 5. In a separate skillet place the sesame oil in and add the onions, garlic, and ginger and cook on high 1 to 2 minutes.
 Add the broccoli noodles and season with salt and cook for 3 minutes.
 Add the blanched broccoli and cook until it’s hot.

 6. Separate into two bowls the broccoli noodle mixture.
 Then thinly slice the steak into strips then lay overtop the broccoli.
 Top with sauce.